JelleLa/ChiPy/README.md

 * Make it easier to call a station in the run environment
 * Introduce stochasticity to the `mf` and `mr` parameters
 * Remove the requirement of a "stations dictionary" for post processing

+## Special Thanks
+* See the preface of the thesis
+* Luuk van der Kerk for designing the logo